 Your chickens should be fed high-quality and fresh food.
 Follow the dietary requirements the chickens need to have according to their age.

 Another thing that is important to mention is that you should regularly change the water.
 Having a healthy diet and drinking plenty of fresh water can boost their immune system.

 Coop Hygiene and Ventilation

-It’s of absolute importance to keep the place where your chickens live nice and clean.
-If their coop is dirty and not cleaned often enough, the dust can cause chickens to sneeze a lot, making them very uncomfortable.
+It’s vital to keep the place where your chickens live nice and clean.
+If their coop is dirty and not cleaned often enough, the dust can cause chickens to sneeze.

 Take Care of Your Chickens

-Chickens are not very difficult to maintain.
+Chickens are relatively easy to maintain.
 They don’t need a lot of company and care, but you should make sure to take care of them properly and regularly.

-Apart from cleaning their coop, ventilating the space they live in, letting them run around in Sun, and vaccinating them, you should spend some time with them every day.
-You will get to know how they normally behave, so you will be able to notice any irregularities in their behavior, like sneezing.
+Apart from cleaning their coop, ventilating their living space, letting them run around in Sun, and vaccinating them, you should spend some time with them every day.
+You will get to know how they usually behave, so you will be able to notice any irregularities in their behavior, like sneezing.

 While sneezing in chickens is usually not a reason to be concerned.
 However, it can be serious if paired with other symptoms.
 So, with these tips on how to deal with chicken sneezing, you can eliminate the risk in no time!

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.